nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case ends.
 * 1b.
 TA provides non-existent lab.
     * 1b1.
-TAB shows error message stating that the lab does not exist.
+TAB shows error message stating that the lab number is invalid.

       Use case ends.
 * 1c.
 TA provides lab that is already "Graded".
     * 1c1.
-TAB shows error message stating that lab is already "Graded".
+TAB shows error message stating that the command cannot be used due to the current lab status.

       Use case ends.
 * 1d.
-TA provides an invalid grade (e.g. a negative number).
+TA provides an invalid mark (e.g. a negative number).
     * 1d1.
-TAB shows error message stating that grade provided is invalid.
+TAB shows error message stating that valid range of the mark.

       Use case ends.

-**Use case UC5: Edit a student's lab**
+##### Use case UC5: Edit a student's lab

 **MSS**
-1. TA requests to edit a specified student lab's status and/or grade.
+1. TA requests to edit a specified student lab's status and/or mark.
-2. TAB edits the specified student lab's status and/or grade.
+2. TAB edits the specified student lab's status and/or mark.
-3. TAB displays updated lab status, grade and success message.
+3. TAB displays updated lab status (if lab status was edited) and success message.

    Use case ends.